Esquire

 The Esquires are sonically the match of US originals, pressed on 180-220gm vinyl and they never made the mistake of using recycled noisy vinyl as Prestige did in the early Sixties.
 Their only let down was the sometimes poor graphic design of alternative covers, though once you get your eye attuned, there is a kind of house-style that you feel quite fond of.
 “Harry Peck” deserves the blame or credit, depending on your point of view.

-An inglorious end to a glorious label, an attempt was made in the mid eighties to revive the label with an “Esquire Treasure Chest” serious:
+An inglorious end to a glorious label, an attempt was made in the Seventies through to eighties to revive the label with an “Esquire Treasure Chest” series:

-Peter Newbrook accumulated many fine jazz records, including his Esquire releases, and his collection was sold by the family to at least one dealer I came across, who
+Peter Newbrook accumulated many fine jazz records, including his own Esquire releases, and his collection was sold by the family to at least one dealer I came across.

 British Library Abstract on Esquire Founder Peter Newbrook (thanks to felixstrange)